Prizes and Contests

 - All papers/essays must include a cover page that includes the following information: name and signature of nominating professor, title and number of course, category for which paper is being nominated, name of student, student's mailbox number, student’s email address, title of paper, brief description of the writing assignment and brief evaluation.

-- Papers/essays must be submitted to the English Department office by May 2014.
+- Papers/essays must be submitted to the English Department office by late April, 2017 [date TBD].
 Fall term papers may be submitted any time before the deadline.
 Early submission is appreciated.

 - The J. V. Cunningham Awards Selection Committee will select the winners.
 Standards include formal content, substantive strength and originality.